bunger101/yt-downloader_python_script/README.md

 If you want to exlude any other character you just need to introduce it in this variable.

+ALSO BE CAUTIOS IF YOU DOWNLOAD SOME VIDEO WITH RESTRICTION OF AGE, BECAUSE IT WILL STOP THE BUCLE FOR AND IT WILL BE TEDIOUS TO CREATE ANOTHER PLAYLIST TO START FROM BUCLE FOR ENDED. (¡WORKING ON IT!)

 "-----------------------------------------------------------------------------"

 Also in the ""line 38"" you can change, if you desire, the maximum length